broadinstitute/dsp-grafana/README.md

-# dsp-grafana: Dashboards, Datasources, and Notifers
+# dsp-grafana: Dashboards, Datasources, and Notifiers

 ## Looking to version-control your dashboards for [DSP's Grafana instance](https://grafana.dsp-devops.broadinstitute.org/)?
 Look no further.